Aghababaei/PhD-Seeker/README.md

 ### Windows

+#### Downloading Archive

 Download latest zip archive.

 https://github.com/Aghababaei/PhD-Seeker/archive/master.zip

 Decompress it, and run the following command in root directory of `PhD-Seeker`

     $ python setup.py install

+#### Adding Python to Windows environmental variables

+Prior to running codes, make sure that Python has already added to environmental variables as a `Path`, otherwise:

+Right-click on My Computer -> Properties -> Advanced System setting -> Environment Variable -> New

+In Variable name write path and in Variable value copy path up to C://Python (i.e., path where Python is installed).
+Click Ok -> Ok.

 #### Requirements
 **phdseeker**  is relied on several great python packages.